TyroneWu547/footwear-webstore-cloudops/README.md

 ## 💻 How to Run

-First create the configuration environment:
+First create your configuration environment:
 ```bash
 # Build image
 $ docker build -t footwear-config-srv .